 Download image

 We are on the threshold of a new era in energy supply – a future with hydrogen.
 A secure supply requires strategic partnerships, new approaches to generation and a modern infrastructure.
-At EnBW, we are among the pioneers and drivers of the H₂ future, using our expertise and experience to help make the energy transition a reality.
+At EnBW, we are among the pioneers and drivers of the H₂ future, using our expertise and experience to help turn the energy future into reality.

 will be the projected length of the German hydrogen core network by 2032.